Jawi people

 The Jawi people, also spelt Djaui, Djawi, and other alternative spellings, are an Aboriginal Australian people of the Kimberley coast of Western Australia, who speak the Jawi dialect.
 They are sometimes grouped with the Bardi people and referred to as "Bardi Jawi", as the languages and culture are similar.

 Language

 The Jawi dialect belongs to the western branch of the non-Pama-Nyungan, Nyulnyulan family.
-It is close to Bardi.
+It is similar to Bardi.

 Social and economic organisation

 The Jawi have historically been seafaring traders.
 The Unggarrangu furnished them with mandjilal wood for their catamarans, and the Jawi in turn supplied the Bardi with this buoyant mangrove timber for the Bardi people's log rafts.
 They in turn bartered shells in return for wooden spears from the inland Warwa and Njikena tribes.

 Jawi and Bardi people have historically shared the same kinship system, social organisation and law.
 This closeness led them to form one single group for their native title claim.